About Us Impact News Pricing Contact Us Explore

 Test

-Students will test their Bristlebots in races and mazes, analyzing data to identify strengths and weaknesses in their designs, and refining their understanding of vibration and balance to validate their solution effectiveness.
+Students will conduct trials to test their Bristlebots in maze-navigation and racing scenarios, analyzing performance data to identify areas for improvement and enhance their understanding of vibration, friction, and balance.

 No activities have been added to this phase yet.